TFS Gulf

 • This announcement has sent ripples through India’s consulting ecosystem.

 • Could this confirm the 2023 rumours?
-That KPMG US, KPMG UK, and KPMG India are merging their advisory arms —with India positioned as the global delivery hub?
+That KPMG US, KPMG UK, and KPMG India are merging their advisory arms, with India positioned as the global delivery hub?

 • Details?
 Still hush-hush.
 But here’s what insiders are buzzing/speculating…

-What exactly is Project Himalaya?
+What is Project Himalaya?

-The first public hint came in Nov 2023 when The Economic Times reported
+The first public hint came in November 2023 when The Economic Times reported

 “KPMG US, UK, India is set to merge its advisory arms — unifying consulting, risk, tech advisory, and deal advisory practices— with India as the delivery HQ.”